dannsam/xenko-docs/manual/graphics/skyboxes.md

 Xenko includes an entity with a [Skybox component](xref:SiliconStudio.Xenko.Engine.SkyboxComponent) in the project by default.
 Only one skybox can be active in a scene at a time.
 If there are multiple skyboxes, Xenko loads the first.

-You can create more than one skybox by adding [Skybox components](xref:SiliconStudio.Xenko.Engine.SkyboxComponent) to as many entities as you need.
-For example, you might want to include more than one skybox if you want to switch between them at runtime.
+You can add [Skybox components](xref:SiliconStudio.Xenko.Engine.SkyboxComponent) to as many entities as you need.
+You might want to include more than one skybox, for example, if you want to switch between them at runtime.

 To add a [Skybox component](xref:SiliconStudio.Xenko.Engine.SkyboxComponent) to an entity: